 - Choose an image and its position in the form

-- Choose the color of the form and the fonts
+- Choose the colour of the form and the fonts

-- Decide on the location of the form fields
+- Deciding on the location of form fields

 - Customise the divider

-- Add a text in the footer of the form
+- Add text to the footer of the form

-- Customize the success message, which will appear after registration
+- Customise the success message, which will appear after registration

 - Add your own CSS